Article

 Step 4: Re-verify or end employment

-When the employee's TPS-based EAD expires, they must present a new document showing continued work authorization.
-Complete Section 3 (Reverification) of the I-9:
+When the employee's TPS-based EAD expires on May 4, 2026, they must present a new document showing continued work authorization.
+Complete Supplement B (formerly Section 3) of the I-9:

-• If the employee presents a new valid work authorization document, record it in Section 3 and they can continue working.
+• If the employee presents a new valid work authorization document, record it in Supplement B and they can continue working.

 • If the employee cannot present new work authorization by the expiration date, you cannot continue to employ them.
 Document the expiration in the I-9 record.